tracert0001/GazeDetection_AI/README.md

-# GazeDetection_implementation
+# Gaze Detection & Object Tracking
-Integration of gaze detection and object tracking
+This project is the integration of gaze detection and object tracking

 ## Getting started
 Using Node.js to display this work